a16z-infra/ai-town/ARCHITECTURE.md

    similar to the game loop.
 In fact, these are called as part of the game loop before `tickAgent`.
 7. When an operation is done, it deletes the `inProgressOperation`.
 This is to ensure an agent only is trying to do one thing at a time.
-8. `tickAgent` then can observe the new game state and continue to make decisions.
+8. `Agent.tick` then can observe the new game state and continue to make decisions.

 ### Conversations (`convex/agent/conversations.ts`)